GerardMJuan/simlr-ad/README.md

 Data used is gathered from [ADNI](http://adni.loni.usc.edu/) database.
 Data is available [upon request](http://adni.loni.usc.edu/data-samples/access-data/).
 Due to the use agreement of ADNI, data cannot be redistributed.
 File named ```patients-dtic2018.csv``` contains a list of patients used in the results presented at ETIC PhD Workshop 2018, for reproducibility.

 Files needed for the experiment are as follows.
-The path indicated is respect to the ADNI website.
+The shown path is respect to the ADNI website, where the data is situated.
-- **UCSDVOL.csv** Disponible in Download/Study Data/Imaging/MR Image Analysis/UCSD - Derived Volumes [ADNI1]
+- **UCSDVOL.csv** Available in *Download/Study Data/Imaging/MR Image Analysis/UCSD - Derived Volumes [ADNI1]*
-- **ADNIMERGE.csv** Disponible in Download/Study Data/Study Info/Data and Database/Key ADNI tables merged into one table
+- **ADNIMERGE.csv** Available in *Download/Study Data/Study Info/Data and Database/Key ADNI tables merged into one table*
-- **adni_plasma_qc_multiplex_11Nov2010.csv** Disponible in: Download/Study Data/Biospecimen/Biospecimen Results/Biomarkers Consortium Plasma Proteomics Project RBM Multiplex Data and Primer (Zip file)
+- **adni_plasma_qc_multiplex_11Nov2010.csv** Available in: *Download/Study Data/Biospecimen/Biospecimen Results/Biomarkers Consortium Plasma Proteomics Project RBM Multiplex Data and Primer (Zip file)*
-- **VITALS.csv** Disponible in: Download/Study Data/Medical History/Physical/Neurological Exams/Vital Signs [ADNI1,GO,2,3]
+- **VITALS.csv** Available in: *Download/Study Data/Medical History/Physical/Neurological Exams/Vital Signs [ADNI1,GO,2,3]*

 ## Instructions:
 1. Place the corresponding files in the data/ directory.